-Charleston has several streets where the number and location of access points have a noticeable influence on traffic flow, such as along segments of MacCorkle best
+Charleston has several streets where the number and location of access points have a noticeable influence on traffic flow, such as along segments of MacCorkle Avenue, Patrick Street, and Kanawha Boulevard.
+While access management techniques should be applied along all major streets, it is particularly important on the street segments identified as Access Management focus areas on the Transportation Map on page x.